trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 allocated in arenas as a linked list of ever increasing size.

-A term allocated on the heap must be fully contained within one arena, to this end terms are first allocated in a temporary space and copied into a suitably sized arena.
+A term allocated on the heap must be fully contained within one arena, to this end terms are first built in a temporary space and copied into a suitably sized arena.